-It would seem that the Bigen manufacturers have found a concoction that works, however, it could be suggested that they need to move with the times, and with the development of science and put their customer and their customer’s health first.
+It would seem that the Bigen manufacturers have found a concoction that works.
+However, it could be suggested that they need to move with the times and with the development of science and put their customers and their customer’s health first.

 All home hair companies suggest carrying out a patch test on hair prior to using their product in case of an allergic reaction.
-However, there are countless Bigen hair dye side effects listed on the internet specifically in relation to the Bigen brand and some of these side effects include:
+However, there are countless Bigen hair dye side effects listed on the internet, specifically about the Bigen brand, and some of these side effects include:

 - Hair loss

 - Black Eyes

 - Difficulty breathing